A series of pages exploring

 here for more on this subject)

-begin by recognizing that all slaves everywhere were, and are, treated
+begin by recognizing that all persons in every type of bondage everywhere were, and are, treated

-and it still exists today in many parts of the world.
+and it exists today in many parts of the world.
 It existed, and

 exists wherever human beings allow their greed to overcome their compassion.

-You cannot "own" another human being, but you can own possessions,
+You cannot "own" another human being as an

-things and objects.
-Therefore, persons who owned slaves refused to
+object.
+Therefore, persons who "own" slaves refuse to

-recognize the basic humanity in the slaves that they owned and instead
+recognize the basic humanity in these persons and instead

 view these persons as something less than human beings.